k105la/deepdream/README.md

 # deepdream

-This directory contains Jupyter notebook that is a simple usage of the DeepDream algorithim in TensorFlow just swap photos out in the image directory for custom photos:
+This directory contains Jupyter notebook that is a simple usage of the DeepDream algorithm in TensorFlow just swap photos out in the image directory for custom photos:

 To run this notebook locally, you will need the following dependencies: